Local convergence of large random triangulations coupled with an Ising model: Enumerative results

-Moreover, it can be checked that for all $\nu$, $\alpha(\nu)=U(t_\nu)<1/2$ so that the series $U$ and $(1-2U)^{-1}$ have the same unique dominant singularity and a similar singular expansion at $\rho_\nu$.
-The form of $tQ_1$ and $t^3Q_3$ given in \eqref{eq:expQ1Q3} implies that their only singularities are those of $U$.
-Hence, they share the same asymptotic behavior. \end{proof}
+\begin{prop}\cite[Claim 24]{BernardiBousquet} The series $tQ_1$ and $t^3Q_3$ are Ising algebraic. \end{prop} \begin{proof} First, the fact that $tQ_1$ and $t^3Q_3$ have a rational expression in $\nu$ and $U$ (recall \eqref{eq:expQ1Q3}) ensure that both series are algebraic by closure properties of algebraic functions since $U$ itself is algebraic.
+From the proof of Lemma \ref{lem:etU}, we know that $|U(t^3)| < 1/2$ for all $|t| < t_\nu$.
+Therefore, the series $U$ and $(1-2U)^{-1}$ seen as series in $t^3$ have the same unique dominant singularity at $\rho_\nu$.
+The form of $tQ_1$ and $t^3Q_3$ given in \eqref{eq:expQ1Q3} then implies that these two series are algebraic and that their only singularities are also those of $U$.

+The singular behaviour of $tQ_1$ is easily computable by integration (see \cite{FS}, Theorem VI.9 p.
+420) from \eqref{eq:F'}, where we recall that $F(w) = t^3 \, tQ_1(t)$ with $w=t^3$.
+The singular behaviour of $t^3Q_3$ at $\rho_\nu$ could be obtained by plugging the explicit singular expansion of $U$ into expression \eqref{eq:expQ1Q3} and tracking cancellations.
+A more direct and satisfying proof without tedious computations can also be obtained with Lemma \ref{le:combi} of the following section, whose proof only relies on the Ising algebraicity of $tQ_1$ that we just established.
+Indeed, this lemma provides the singular behaviour of $t^3Q_3$ at $\rho_\nu$ and we know that this series has no other dominant singularity. \end{proof}